RationalAsh/biorobotics-lab-nus/content/authors/joshua-leong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Masters Students
+- Alumni
 ---

 Joshua completed his bachelor’s degree in Bioengineering at Nanyang Technological University in 2021.

-He is currently a Master student in the Department of Biomedical Engineering at National University Singapore.
+He was a Master student in the Department of Biomedical Engineering at National University Singapore.
 His research focus is on the biomechanics impacts of wearable robotics.